xaksis/vue-good-table/vp-docs/guide/configuration/column-filter-options.md

       placeholder: 'Filter This Thing', // placeholder for filter input
       filterValue: 'Jane', // initial populated value for this filter
       filterDropdownItems: [], // dropdown (with selected values) instead of text input
+      filterMultiselectDropdownItems: [], // dropdown (with multiple selected values) instead of text input
       filterFn: this.columnFilterFn, //custom filter function that
       trigger: 'enter', //only trigger on enter not on keyup },